WeDu-official/XVX-Browser/README.txt

 because we don't track anyone, the source code is open, and we didn't hide anything that tracks people or anything like that.

-note: this browser depends on DuckDuckGo search engine.
+-THE 1.6 UPDATE (WEIRDO):

+WE DELETED BOTH 'profiles' & 'Incognito mode(IM)'

+and we fixed the blur in the website titles, and we added two other new features:

+1-changing background
+2-changing search engine

+-THE 1.5-SF UPDATE (server fixes):

+finally we fixed the problem that made servers useless in XVX Browser after a very long time from the first release but now it requires from you to write not only the port but the host number or computer id for example:

+192.168.0.108

--THE 1.5-F (fully fixed):
+-THE 1.5-F UPDATE (fully fixed):

 this is the same as the 1.5 BIG FIXES but with the new documentation

--THE 1.5 BIG FIXES:
+-THE 1.5 UPDATE BIG FIXES:

 WE MADE THIS UPDATE TO JUST SAVE OUR AND YOUR ASS
 SEE THIS UPDATE IS IMPORTANT LIKE FREAKING IMPORTANT